Check out our Semester and Flexible ExperiencesCurrent Programs

 Step away from your everyday life, discover what’s important to you, and develop the skills and confidence you need to succeed in college and beyond.

-Begin your Year Experience by setting out to one of our international destinations to volunteer and immerse yourself in a new culture.
-Choose one of five exciting countries to spend your Explore phase: Tanzania, Mexico, Peru, Indonesia, or India.
+Begin your Year Experience by setting out to one of our domestic destinations to volunteer and give back to a local community.
+Choose one of these sites to start your Explore phase: Florida, Montana, or Hawaii.

-Live in a volunteer house with peers, and work on a service learning project to help the local community.
+Live with peers, and work on a service learning project to contribute to the local community.